-The Governance Committee (voting members) shall be responsible for determining the CEO base salary and parameters for performance payment and shall bring forward a recommendation to the Board of Directors.
-Upon mutual agreement between the Governance Committee and the CEO, or at least every three years, total compensation will be reviewed and a report and/or recommendation shall be brought forward to the Board of Directors.
+The Executive Committee shall be responsible for determining the CEO base salary and parameters for performance payment and shall bring forward a recommendation to the Board of Directors.
+Upon mutual agreement between the Executive Committee and the CEO, or at least every three years, total compensation will be reviewed and a report and/or recommendation shall be brought forward to the Board of Directors.

-NOTE: The CEO is considered a conflicted party in relation to his/her remuneration package and is required to absent him/herself from any Board meeting or committee meeting when such matters are discussed or any other matter addressed in their employment agreement.
+NOTE: The CEO is considered a conflicted party in relation to their remuneration package and is required to absent themselves from any Board meeting or committee meeting when such matters are discussed or any other matter addressed in their employment agreement.